Timinator2000/Algorithm_X/19 - odds and ends/01 - solving with logic only.md

 # Solving Logic Puzzles Logically

 Many logic puzzles can be solved with no guessing at all.
-On this page, I will keep track of my personal progress toward solving all logic puzzles with logic alone, no guessing.
+On this page, I will keep track of my personal progress toward solving all logic puzzles with logic alone, no guessing and no backtracking.

 | Puzzle | Results                                |
 |:--|:------------------------------------------------------------------|